Thermodynamical topology of quantum BTZ black hole

-Motivated by the referred distinctive properties, we, in this work, aim to study the thermodynamical topology for the qBTZ black holes.
-Our study reveals several remarkable characteristics of the qBTZ black hole thermodynamics that distinguishes from the classical BTZ black hole.
-Unlike its classical counterpart, the entropy of the qBTZ black holes is finite, and does not exhibit a monotonic behavior with respect to the black hole parameter $z$.
-This intriguing observation has prompted us to re-examine the thermodynamical topology, leading us to identify a topological transition associated with the qBTZ black holes.
-Furthermore, through the study of qBTZ black holes, we have gained a deeper understanding of the significance of topology in the context of black hole thermodynamics.
+Motivated by the referred distinctive properties, we, in this work, aim to study the thermodynamical topology for the quBTZ black holes.
+Our study reveals several remarkable characteristics of the quBTZ black hole thermodynamics that distinguishes from the classical BTZ black hole.
+Unlike its classical counterpart, the entropy of the quBTZ black holes is finite, and does not exhibit a monotonic behavior with respect to the black hole parameter $z$.
+This intriguing observation has prompted us to re-examine the thermodynamical topology, leading us to identify a topological transition associated with the quBTZ black holes.
+This differs from classical non-rotating BTZ black holes with fixed topological number $1$~\cite{Du:2023BTZ}.
+Furthermore, through the study of quBTZ black holes, we have gained a deeper understanding of the significance of topology in the context of black hole thermodynamics.
 This investigation allows us to explore the relationship between the thermodynamical properties of black holes and their underlying topological features, shedding light on the implications of topology in this fascinating field.

 The paper is organized as follows: In Sec.~\ref{Sec_qBZTBlackHole}, we provide a brief introduction to the quantum BTZ black holes.
-Sec.~\ref{Sec_ThermTopology} is dedicated to the study of the qBTZ black hole's topology.
+Sec.~\ref{Sec_ThermTopology} is dedicated to the study of the quBTZ black hole's topology.
 We uncover that the critical boundary obtained from $\partial_z S = 0$ holds crucial importance for its physical interpretation.
 In Sec.~\ref{Sec_Revisit}, we reconstruct the vector mapping and obtain a new topology.
 To further illustrate our findings, in Sec.~\ref{Sec_Example}, we present comparative examples that analyze the thermodynamical topologies.
 Finally, we summarize and discuss the results in Sec.~\ref{Sec_Disscusion}.